+Ten (10) meetings were conducted to develop the course and obstacles for the simulator examination.
+These meetings took place on the following dates in 2021: July 6, July 29-30, September 2, September 7, October 14-15, November 4, and November 8-9.
 Thirteen (13) examination development meetings were conducted to review, edit, finalize and approve all content for the Simulator Examination.
-The examination development meetings convened on the following dates in 2019 January 22, February 15-16, March 12, March 27, April 4, April 15, May 10, and May 17.
+The examination development meetings convened on the following dates in 2022: January 4, February 7, February 9, February 21, February 23, March 8-9, March 23, April 13, April 27, May 3, May 11, and May 18.
 The development of the Simulation Examination involved several SMEs who worked to coordinate, program, test, and validate the examination procedure and content.
 These SMEs included: a computer programmer (who is also an experienced mariner), a Coordinator who was a retired pilot, multiple active pilots, and CalHR staff.
-The Simulation Examination evaluates the candidates on the following seven subject matter areas: (1)

-situational awareness, (2) appropriate response, (3) ability to respond correctly under stress, (4) communication and bridge presence, (5) fundamental shiphandling, (6) bridge resource management, and (7) rules of the road.
+The Simulation Examination evaluates the candidates on the following seven subject matter areas: (1) situational awareness, (2) appropriate response, (3) ability to respond correctly under stress, (4) communication and bridge presence, (5) fundamental shiphandling, (6) bridge resource management, and (7) rules of the road.
 The number of measurement opportunities were distributed according to the weights of subject matter areas from the Job Analysis

 The simulator's examination development process involved multiple repetitions of developing items, live testing with pilots, and revising content as necessary.
 Multiple revisions were necessary to ensure that nearly all of the possible actions that could be taken by candidates were identified and built into the system.
-The scoring system was designed around the metrics of +2 for highly effective, +1 for acceptable, 0 for ineffective, -1 for an allision (touching), and -2 for a collision.
+The scoring system was designed around the metrics of +2 for highly effective, +1 for acceptable, 0 for ineffective, -1 for an allision (touching), and -2 for a collision/grounding.
 Evaluation forms were designed such that the candidates' evaluations were standardized.
 Numerous evaluation form revisions were necessary to achieve consensus regarding the wording, rating scales, and order of presentation of the measurement opportunities.
 Simulator raters were trained on the importance of ensuring the that the examination experience was consistent for each candidate.
 To support this, raters were briefed on the potential negative consequences associated with inconsistency (e.g., appeals, lawsuits, impact of unqualified candidates, negative press, candidate perceptions) and its impact on BOPC To ensure there were an adequate number of items developed to appropriately assess the skill of the candidates, 60 measurement opportunities were developed.